Ethnic Rhinoplasty in Brazil: Nasal surgery that respects your identity

 I need to be very direct about something I consider fundamental: ethnic rhinoplasty is not a surgery to "Westernize" the nose.
 If a patient comes to me asking for a nose that does not match their face, their facial proportions, or their ethnic identity, I have the ethical and professional obligation to guide them appropriately.

 This does not mean that I ignore the patient's desires.
 On the contrary: I dedicate significant time in the consultation to understand exactly what each person wants, their motivations, and their expectations.
-But part of my job is to show, with computerized simulations and detailed explanations, how the most harmonious result is not always the most radical.
+But part of my job is to show, with computerized simulations and detailed explanations, how the most natural-looking result is not always the most radical.

 The concept of ethnic beauty